Home > Guides > Best acoustic guitar amps: Natural tone, louder volume

 Some FX only accessible through the software

 Acoustic modeling isn’t very common when it comes to acoustic amps, which makes this entry from Yamaha all the more unique.
-It provides a clean modeling amp platform and includes a host of condenser and dynamic mic simulations.
+It provides a clean modeling amp platform and includes a host of condenser and dynamic microphone simulations.
 Also included is a host of effects and a tuner.

 It’s compact, easy to dial in, and can really push the envelope when it comes to creating new acoustic sounds.
 It comes with its own editing software, but unfortunately some of the effects are only accessible through it.